Lugard Road: History

 cutting or to improve the alignment of the road.

 The construction was interrupted by the First World War.
-The next section built after the war, to join the existing road with Harlech Road, is described having "a minimum width of 8 ft. throughout with a maximum gradient of 1 in 20".
+The next section built after the war, to join the existing road with Harlech Road, is described as having "a minimum width of 8 ft. throughout with a maximum gradient of 1 in 20".
 It comprises "1,448 lineal feet of reinforced concrete decking and beams carried on 87 cement concrete piers, 1,543 lineal feet of rubble retaining walling and 1,859 lineal feet of hillside benching".
 In 1920, the Director of Public Works reported that all the substantial pier work for the bridging, rubble retaining walls, cutting and channelling for that section had been completed.
-The steep terrain made progress slow, and challenges included "numerous dangerous boulders, weighing up to 45 tons each", which had to be removed.
-By the end of that year, all that still remained to be done was "a small amount of work consisting principally of bridge decking, railings, and road surfacing".
+The steep terrain hindered progress, and challenges included "numerous dangerous boulders, weighing up to 45 tons each", which had to be removed.
+By the end of that year, all that remained to be done was "a small amount of work consisting principally of bridge decking, railings, and road surfacing".

-Construction was completed in March 1921, the total project cost being $88,165.
+Construction was completed in March 1921; the total cost of the project came to HK$88,165.

 Houses

-Start of Lugard Road, next to the Peak Tower and The Peak Lookout: the white building is No. 1 Lugard Road.
+Start of Lugard Road, next to the Peak Tower and The Peak Lookout; the white building is No. 1 Lugard Road.